AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/developer/code-structure/scene.rst

 UrbanScene: Scenario Construction
 ==================================

-The `UrbanScene` class in URBAN-SIM is a central abstraction responsible for creating and managing dynamic urban environments for training and evaluation.
+The `UrbanScene` class in UrbanVerse is a central abstraction responsible for creating and managing dynamic urban environments for training and evaluation.

 It extends `InteractiveScene` from Isaac Lab, and supports both predefined maps and procedurally generated scenes with varying complexity.